Lisbon: Alfama

 Alfama, with the church of S. Vicente de Fora.

 Alfama, the oldest district of Lisbon, spreads down the southern slope from the Castle of São Jorge to the River Tagus.
 Its name, derived from the Arabic Al-hamma, means fountains or baths.
 During the Islamic invasion of Iberia, the Alfama constituted the largest part of the city, extending west to the Baixa neighbourhood.
 Increasingly, the Alfama became inhabited by fishermen and the poor: its fame as a poor neighbourhood continues to this day.
 Many of the buildings date back to the 18th century, showcasing traditional Portuguese architecture, complete with colorful tiled facades and wrought-iron balconies.
 While the 1755 Lisbon earthquake caused considerable damage throughout the capital, the Alfama was largely spared and survived with little damage, thanks to its compact labyrinth of narrow streets and small squares.

 This historic district has retained much of its original character.
 It is a historical quarter of mixed-use buildings occupied by Fado bars, restaurants, and homes with small shops downstairs.
 Fado, the typically Portuguese style of melancholy music, is common (but not obligatory) in the restaurants of the district.

-Modernising trends have invigorated the district: old houses have been re-purposed or remodelled, while new buildings have been constructed.

 Alfama hosts several events throughout the year, including the popular Festas de Santo António, where locals celebrate with street parties, music, and food.
-This vibrant atmosphere showcases the community's spirit and connection to its cultural roots.

-Key places of interest/cultural landmarks in the neighbourhood include:

 Miradouro de Santa Luzia, in the Alfama district, at sunrise.

+Places of interest and cultural landmarks in the neighbourhood include: